ivycalvert/Re-Privacy_Tool/README.md

 Download this repository as a zip

 ```
-This can be done via the green "Clone or Dowload" button found on the right of the screen
+This can be done via the green "Clone or Download" button found on the right of the screen

 Once the download has been completed, "unzip" the downloaded file
 ```